 - Juice of 3 large limes or lemons

-- 1. Cut the gelatin sheets into small pieces using scissors and place them in a large heatproof bowl.
-Pour 1 cup of gin over the gelatin and leave for 10 minutes, until the gelatin starts to soften.
+- Cut the gelatin sheets into small pieces using scissors and place them in a large heatproof bowl.
+Pour 1 cup gin over the gelatin and let it rest until the gelatin starts to soften, about 10 minutes.

-- 2. Place the bowl of boozy gelatin in the microwave and heat on high power for 1 1/2 minutes or place the bowl over but not touching a saucepan of simmering water and stir until the gelatin has completely dissolved.
+- Place the bowl of boozy gelatin in the microwave and heat on high power for 1 1/2 minutes or place the bowl over but not touching a saucepan of simmering water.
+Stir until the gelatin has completely dissolved.
 Do not let the gelatin come to a boil.
+Remove from the heat.

-- 4. If using gelatin molds, slick them using a paper towel soaked with vegetable oil.
-Pour the gin and tonic mixture—again, pour it slowly and carefully to minimizing bubbling—into your gelatin molds or glasses or even into a simple baking dish (you'll later need to cut the jello into cubes or shapes using a knife or spooky-shaped cookie cutters).
+- Slick your gelatin molds or shot glasses or whatever containers you intend to use with a paper towel soaked with vegetable oil.
+Pour the gin and tonic mixture—hold the mixture low to the molds and be sure to pour slowly and carefully to minimize bubbling—into your gelatin molds or glasses or even into a baking dish (you'll later need to cut the Jello into cubes or shapes using a knife or spooky-shaped cookie cutters).
 Place in the fridge to set for about 6 hours.

-- 5. Now’s the fun part.
+- Now’s the fun part.
 Serve it under a fluorescent UV light.
-The darker it is, the better the effect, so it's best at night, with the lights turned out and the UV bulb as close to the jellos as possible!
+The darker the atmosphere, the better the effect, so it's best at night, with the lights turned out and the UV bulb as close to the Jellos as possible!